The Great Sphinx of Egypt (at Giza)

 Back in the early 1990s, when I first suggested that the Great Sphinx was much older than generally believed at the time, I was challenged by Egyptologists who asked, "Where is the evidence of that earlier civilization?" that could have built the Sphinx.
 They were sure that sophisticated culture, what we call civilization, did not exist prior to about 3000 or 4000 BCE.
 Now, however, there is evidence of high culture dating back to approximately 12,000 years ago, at a site in Turkey known as Göbekli Tepe.
 A major mystery has been why these early glimmerings of civilization and high culture disappeared, only to reemerge thousands of years later.
 I have now developed a theory, backed up by scientific evidence, to explain why.
-This I elaborate on in my book, Forgotten Civilization: The Role of Solar Outbursts in Our Past and Future.
+This I elaborate on in my book, Forgotten Civilization.

 WAS THE GREAT SPHINX SURROUNDED BY A MOAT?